Choosing the tour that’s right for you

 How do we travel so many miles in so few days?

-We have selected the best sections of the path to walk.
-So, for those sections where you would be on the side of the road or walking on asphalt, we use our private bus to transport us to a starting point that is more in the country and off the road.
-That said, you are normally not in the bus longer than 30 minutes a day.
+We have selected the most scenic sections of the path to walk.
+So, for those sections that are on the side of the road or walking on asphalt, we use our private bus to transport us to a starting point that is more in the country and off the road.
+That said, you are normally not in the bus longer than 30-45 minutes a day.